The Bottom Line

-Red Mist doesn't necessarily make much sense, and the concept isn't new -- see the '70s film Psychic Killer -- but it's handled extraordinarily well for a direct-to-video film, with the sort of quick pace and grisly kills that should appeal to the slasher demographic.
+Red Mist doesn't necessarily make much sense, and the concept isn't new -- see the '70s films Patrick and Psychic Killer -- but it's handled extraordinarily well for a direct-to-video film, with the sort of quick pace and grisly kills that should appeal to the slasher demographic.
 The cast is strong and the effects impactful, even if the movie as a whole isn't scary.
 The body-switching ability of the villain adds a refreshing dimension to what could otherwise be a standard slasher.

 Special features include behind-the-scenes featurettes and interviews.